chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

 This document describes how to create DNSChaos experiments in Chaos Mesh.

-DNSChaos allows you to simulate response for DNS requests, include errors or random IP addresses.
+DNSChaos allows you to simulate DNS responses in fault situations including DNS errors or random IP addresses.

 ## Deploy DNS service for chaos

-To create DNSChaos experiments in Chaos Mesh, need to deploy a DNS service in Chaos Mesh by executing the command below:
+To create DNSChaos experiments in Chaos Mesh, you need to deploy a DNS service in Chaos Mesh by executing the command below:

 ```bash
 helm upgrade chaos-mesh helm/chaos-mesh --namespace=chaos-testing --set dnsServer.create=true
 ```

-Then check the status of this DNS service:
+When the deployment finishes, check the status of this DNS service:

 ```bash
 kubectl get pods -n chaos-testing -l app.kubernetes.io/component=chaos-dns-server
 ```

-Make sure the pod's `STATUS` is `Running`.
+Make sure the Pod's `STATUS` is `Running`.

 ## Configuration file